 Good Hope was the hub for the Parish of Trelawny.
 It was here that all planters met to discuss the economy of the sugar industry and other pressing matters, primarily because John Tharpe and his sons owned more estates than any other in the Parish.

-A relatively young property dating back to the late nineteenth century, the Harmony Hall House is a beautiful representation of the Jamaican-Georgian architectural style.
-The lattice and fretwork presents a fairy tale appearance to the building.
+Harmony Hall is a relatively young property dating back to the late nineteenth century.
+The building is a beautiful representation of the Jamaican-Georgian architecture built during a period of transition; from the Georgian to Victorian periods.
+The fretwork presents a story book appearance to the building.

 The Harmony Hall House was declared a national monument by the Jamaica National Heritage Trust on April 3, 2003.